Browse the bible

 Region and processing#

-• Anthropic's primary inference regions are US and EU.
+• Anthropic's primary first-party inference regions are US and EU.
 Verify against the current Trust Center page before you put it in a procurement document.

 • Enterprise customers can negotiate region pinning at contract.
 This is the right move for any client with strict EU residency requirements.